rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/identity/Identity_Structures.md

 # Identity Structures

-This scroll describes the structural architecture of identity within Civium.
+This scroll describes the structural architecture of identity within CoCivium.
 It includes both functional affordances and system-level metaphors that allow intelligences to self-represent, organize, and evolve.

 ## Function Tags